A nonparametric doubly robust test for a continuous treatment effect: Simulation studies

-Figures~\ref{fig:model1-parametric} and \ref{fig:model1-nonparametric} in \citet{drtest-supp} show the results for Model 1.
+Figures~\ref{fig:model1-parametric} and \ref{fig:model1-nonparametric} show the results for Model 1.
 We can see when at least one of the nuisance functions is correctly estimated, our method and Westling's methods performed similarly in terms of both type I error probability and power.
 When both nuisance functions are estimated with Super Learners, Westling's methods have slightly larger power than our method but also have slightly larger type I error probabilities.
 Note that in this case, the discretized version of TMLE outperformed both our method and Westling's method in terms of type I error probability and power.
 The reason may be the shape of the treatment effect curve in Model 1 is somewhat simple and monotone, and there isn't much information loss if we dichotomize the continuous treatment to form a simpler testing problem.
 We also note that apparently \citet{westling2020nonparametric}'s method is doubly robust on the specific data generating model we use here.

-Figures~\ref{fig:model2-parametric} and \ref{fig:model2-nonparametric} shows the results for Model 2 where we have a slightly complicated and non-monotone treatment effect curve as in Figure~\ref{fig:simulation-treatment-curve}.
-We can see in the first three scenarios, our methods outperformed Westling's methods in terms of power in all cases.
+Figures~\ref{fig:model2-parametric} and \ref{fig:model2-nonparametric} show the results for Model 2 where we have a slightly complicated and non-monotone treatment effect curve as in Figure~\ref{fig:simulation-treatment-curve}.
+We observe that in the first three scenarios our methods outperform Westling's methods in terms of power in all cases.
 Our method does better even with a small sample size and a weak deviation from the null model, compared with Westling's method.
-Similar observation holds when we use Super Learner to estimate both nuisance functions.
-Another observation worth noting is that, in this data model, the discretized TMLE failed to detect any deviation from the null model since the treatment effect curve is symmetric, which provides an example when discretizing a continuous treatment and applying a binary test may lead to a completely wrong conclusion.
+Similar observations hold when we use Super Learner to estimate both nuisance functions.
+Another observation worth noting is that in Model 2 the discretized TMLE fails to detect any deviation from the null model since the treatment effect curve is symmetric, which provides an example in which discretizing a continuous treatment and applying a binary test may lead to a completely incorrect conclusion.